dfinke/dfinke.github.io/_drafts/2021-07-25-From-clipboard-to-PowerShell-with-Read-Clipboard.md

 ## Read-Clipboard the Video

-You can also what the short video I did on it.
+Check out the short video I did on it.

 <a href="https://youtu.be/dv2GOH5sbpA"><img src="https://img.youtube.com/vi/dv2GOH5sbpA/0.jpg" width="400"></a>